 At any meeting of the Committee all matters to be decided shall be put to a vote of all quorum Members (or by their duly appointed alternate).

-In deciding any matter, each Member (or their duly appointed alternate) shall cast one vote.
+In deciding any matter, each Member (or their duly appointed alternate) shall cast one vote only.
 All matters shall be decided by a simple majority of votes cast.

 For the avoidance of doubt and for the purposes of paragraphs 6.6.1 and 6.6.2, abstentions shall not be classed as votes and will therefore not prevent majority agreement of a matter.

-A resolution in writing signed by or on behalf of all Members entitled to vote in respect of the matter the subject of the resolution shall be valid and effectual as if it had been passed at a duly convened and quorate meeting of the Committee.
+A resolution in writing signed by, or on behalf of, all Members entitled to vote in respect of the matter that is the subject of the resolution shall be valid and effectual as if it had been passed at a duly convened and quorate meeting of the Committee.

-Where a majority decision cannot be reached within a reasonable period of time the Chairman may at his discretion refer the matter to the Panel for determination.
+Where a majority decision cannot be reached within a reasonable period of time the Chair may at his discretion refer the matter to the Panel for determination.

 Teleconference and/or Correspondence Meetings

-Where the PAB Chairman considers it appropriate (whether it be at the request of a Member or otherwise), a meeting of the Committee may be validly held by telephone conference call (or such other similar means) or by correspondence.
+Where the PAB Chair considers it appropriate (whether it be at the request of a Member or otherwise), a meeting of the Committee may be validly held by telephone conference call (or such other similar means) or by correspondence.

 A quorum is obtained in respect of a teleconference call (or such other similar means) as per these Terms of Reference but in addition all present Members at the teleconference must be able to speak to and hear each other.